limbo666/DesktopFences/README.md

 ##  Installation

 Simply extract the executable and run it.
 The necessary configuration files (`fences.json`, `options.json`) will be created on first run.
+Attention: Only user-writable locations are compatible.
+See (https://github.com/limbo666/DesktopFences/issues/51)

 >  Compatible with Windows 10/11
 >  No installation required — fully portable